![]() |

 A few miles further north was another great old lighthouse, North Head Light.
 This one was built in 1898.
 After another hike, we rounded a bend to find ourselves high above the Pacific, and the 65-foot Light at the end of our trail.
 What an incredible spot; it was very windy and the cliffs very steep.
 I felt like I'd be blown off the side as I took photos from just below the Light.

 We decided not to continue up Long Beach peninsula; instead we got back on 101 north and drove around the perimeter of Willapa Bay.
 Pretty marshes and nice towns kept me entertained.
 One sign proclaimed the high school team nickname: the Chokers.
 We rounded the north end and took 105 to stay along the coast.
 A short detour out to a small village, Tokeland ... though just a few miles from the main road, it felt very isolated and relaxed there.
 This was their view south, down Willapa Bay ...
-Another side trip up to Westport; its tip extended into Gray's Harbor.
-This was a cute fishing port, and also had some nice small shops and restaurants.
-Some good friends live in another Westport 3000 miles to the east, on another ocean, so I thought I'd send them a postcard from this "sister" town.
-In retrospect, that was where we should have spent the night.
 But, we thought, it's still pretty early and there are some "big text" towns ahead, no problem finding a nice spot to stay.
 Well, not much in Aberdeen it turned out; but there's always Hoquiam, right on the harbor.
 It was a strange small city ... busy streets, which we weren't used to, and not much in the way of scenery, also unusual.
 So we gave up, and found a cookie cutter motel to collapse in.
 Food was still high on the priority list ... and the restaurant across the street was recommended by the motel manager and the guide book.
 The menu looked good, the waitress approached.
 Is the Captain's choice broiled?
 I asked.
 Yes.
 Are the the shrimp and scallops broiled?
 Peter asked.
 Yes.
 As the meals are being delivered, I noticed an oily wake in the air trailing the plates.
 So much fried batter, no seafood was visible.
 Anger gave way to hunger ...
 Next time, Peter said, we ask "How is that prepared?"

 © 2000 CCarnovale Home | Web Design | Graphics | Photos | Travels